Full Swiss National Bank Meeting Schedule for 2018

 |Мember of the SNB Bank Council||Members of the Governing Board|

 How Frequently are SNB Meetings Held?

-There are in-depth meetings held by the Swiss National Bank on four occasions through the year in March, June, September and in December.
-Every one of these four assessments produces a decision in the interest rates and following the meeting a medium term conditional inflation forecast is published.
-There is also a press conference held afterwards by the SNB in which they set out the reasons that they have for the monetary policy decisions that they have taken during the meeting and those decisions are also published in full in a Quarterly Bulletin which can be seen online.
-There are three elements of the SNB’s monetary policy strategy, the first part being its definition of pricing stability, the second part being the monetary policy decision which is taken based on the mid-term inflation forecast and the third party being the setting of operation target ranges.
-The country’s monetary policy is conducted by the SNB by adjusting the Swiss franc’s interest rate level within the money market.
-All assessments of the SNB’s monetary policy are published online including those from previous years.
+There are in-depth meetings held by the Swiss National Bank on four occasions through the year, in March, June, September and in December.
+Every one of these four assessments produces a decision on the interest rates, and following the meeting a medium-term conditional inflation forecast is published.
+The SNB also holds a press conference afterwards in which they set out the reasons they have for the monetary policy decisions that they have taken during the meeting, and those decisions are also published in full in a Quarterly Bulletin which can be seen online.
+There are three elements of the SNB’s monetary policy strategy, the first part being its definition of pricing stability, the second part being the monetary policy decision that is taken based on the mid-term inflation forecast, and the third part being the setting of operational target ranges.
+The country’s monetary policy is conducted by the SNB by adjusting the Swiss Franc’s interest rate level within the money market.
+All assessments of the SNB’s monetary policy are published online, including those from previous years.

 When Will the Next SNB Meeting be Held?

 Knowing the dates on which the next SNB meeting will be held is important for all serious traders.
 It is possible to determine these key dates by looking at one of the online economic calendars which outline all of the scheduled SNB meetings that are upcoming in the year.

 SNB Meeting Dates for 2018

 Why do Forex Traders Find the SNB Meeting Important?